-- 1. Any student displaying behavior, gestures, apparel or paraphernalia indicative of gang affiliation shall be referred to the principal or designee. - a.
-The student's parent/guardian shall be contacted and may be asked to meet with school staff. - b.
+Any student displaying behavior, gestures, apparel or paraphernalia indicative of gang affiliation shall be referred to the principal or designee.

+- 1. The student's parent/guardian shall be contacted and may be asked to meet with school staff. - 2.
 The student may be sent home to change clothes if necessary.